Image

 • Class D Felony – no more than seven years in prison

-In the end, the outcome of your felony criminal case depends on a variety of variables.
-If you receive a felony conviction, the exact terms of your punishment will be determined by the judge.
-They will take into account information including the specific circumstances of the crime, your criminal history and other details.
+Ultimately, the outcome of your felony criminal case depends on a variety of factors.
+If you are convicted of a felony, the precise punishment you are sentenced to will be decided by the judge.
+They will weigh information such as the situation surrounding the crime, your personal history and other details.

-There are some special crimes for which the class and subsequent punishment are enhanced, so a crime usually considered a Class D felony in Missouri can be raised to a Class C, etc. The enhancement is applied for some defendants with prior convictions or in certain crimes that are considered dangerous or crimes based on a victim’s race, sexual orientation, religion, national origin, sex or disability.
-Conversely, with a competent and dedicated criminal defense attorney in Scott County representing you, your original Class B charge could be dropped down to a lesser felony, a felony could be dropped down to a misdemeanor or your criminal defense attorney may be able to get you a less severe.
+There are some special crimes for which the class and subsequent punishment are enhanced, meaning a crime usually classified as a Class D felony in Missouri can be raised to a Class C, etc. The enhancement is applied if you have prior convictions or in crimes that are determined to have been carried out due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
+On the other hand, with a competent and dedicated criminal defense attorney in Scott County representing you, your original Class B felony could be reduced to a lower class felony, a felony could be dropped down to a misdemeanor or your criminal defense attorney could argue to get you a less severe.

 You may also be able to avoid a criminal conviction altogether, if you have the right circumstances and a diligent and skillful criminal defense attorney.
-If you have a strong case demonstrating your innocence but the prosecutor refuses to drop the charges, your criminal defense lawyer with Combs Waterkotte will present your case meticulously to your peers in a jury trial, leaving the jury members to then decide whether or not to find you guilty.
+If you have a strong case but the prosecutor is not willing to drop the charges, your criminal defense lawyer with Combs Waterkotte will present your case meticulously to your peers in a jury trial, leaving the jury members to then determine whether or not to find you guilty.
 Contact our Scott County, MO felony defense attorneys today to discuss your case and your options and receive quality counsel and representation.

 Misdemeanor Charges in Missouri